turutupa/blog/content/blog/my-development-config.md

 ## neovim

-I have always done wed development so my preferred editor has always been Visual Studio Code.
-There is no way I'd change that for anything else.
-As you might have guessed from the paragraph title, I did.
+I have always done web development so my preferred editor has always been Visual Studio Code.
+Top text editor and super light and easy to config.
+There is no way I'd change that for anything else. \

+But, as you might have guessed from the paragraph title, I did.

 For some reason I have always been attracted to vim or anything related to a mouseless workflow.
 I initially started using vim only to quickly edit files on terminal and not much beyond that.
 That was until I came across some videos from the [Primeagen](https://www.youtube.com/watch?v=bdumjiHabhQ), he has amazing videos related to vim and development.
 Or even just telling stories which are quite fun.
 That's when my curiosity for vim really triggered.